docb/dbRackCsound/README.md

 outs ao,ao
 endin
 ```

-There are further examples provided int the factory presets.
+See also further examples provided in the factory presets.

 **CsoundFX**: This module is designed for processing sound.
 It provides two monophonic audio inputs (for polyphonic use Csound16FX),
 which can be accessed via the inch opcode and two monophonic outputs.
-CsoundFX must be turned on with the On Knob to start working.
-Currently the instrument is turnoff when recompiling
+In CsoundFX the instrument 1 must be turned on with the On Knob.
-and must be turned on manually.
+Currently the instrument 1 is turned off after (re-)compiling and must be turned on manually.

 Here an example: